Botola Pro: Botola clubs in Africa

 The Botola is currently second in the CAF 5-year ranking of African leagues, after being first for the past three years.
 This ranking is based on the performances of domestic clubs in African competitions over a five-year period.

 Raja CA and Wydad AC have been in the top ten most successful clubs in African football in terms of total African trophies.
-These two clubs, along with AS FAR and Maghreb de Fès, are four of the most successful teams in African competition history.
-Hassania Agadir, Olympique Club de Khouribga, Difaâ Hassani El Jadidi and Fath Union Sport are the joint fourth-most participating Moroccan team in the Champions League with Maghreb de Fès — after Raja CA, Wydad AC and AS FAR.
+These two clubs, along with AS FAR and MAS Fes, are four of the most successful teams in African competition history.
+HUS Agadir, OC Khouribga, DH El-jadida and FUS Rabat are the joint fourth-most participating Moroccan team in the Champions League with MAS Fes — after Raja CA, Wydad AC and AS FAR.
 AS FAR is the first Moroccan club to win an international cup after defeating AS Bilima in the 1985 African Cup of Champions Clubs Finals.

 Moroccan Clubs are the most titled in the CAF Confederation Cup with 8 titles and the second most titled Clubs in the CAF Champions League and CAF Super Cup.
-FAR Rabat became the first Moroccan club to play back-to-back finals in the African Confederation Cup winning the 2005 Confederation Cup and losing the 2006 Confederation Cup.
+AS FAR became the first Moroccan club to play back-to-back finals in the African Confederation Cup winning the 2005 Confederation Cup and losing the 2006 Confederation Cup.